ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Add_borders_to_selected_areas.md

 ## To add borders to selected areas...

-1Select either the Single Line or Full Cross icon.
+1. Select either the Single Line or Full Cross icon.

-2Click the Flood Fill icon and click inside an area.
+2. Click the Flood Fill icon and click inside an area.
 A line of outline stitches is added around the edges of the selection.

 Tip: Click again in the selection to add another line of stitches inside the first line.